mwolff76/scaleviewer/README.md

 because i'm a left-handed player it shows the highest position first :-)

-the scale.ex file is my Elixir-Version
+scale.ex is my Elixir-Version
+scale.sh and libScale.sh is a Bash-Version